 Protect the coral reefs in Thailand

 Want to get PADI certified and help to conserve coral reef ecosystems at the same time?
 Travel to the Andaman Sea and join our Marine Conservation Project in Thailand!
-Work alongside marine conservationists on the beautiful beaches of Ao Nang.
+Work alongside marine conservationists on the beautiful beaches of Koh Tao.
 In your first week as a marine conservation volunteer in Thailand, you’ll learn how to scuba dive and obtain your PADI Open Water Diver certificate.

 After you get your certificate, you’ll get involved in marine surveys and coral propagation activities that promote the health of our oceans.
 Coral propagation is a cost-effective way to breed corals and restore reefs, but more importantly, it helps alleviate the demand placed on them to preserve endangered species.